Fedi6431/The-X-Inspector/README.md

 After selecting the country (every country have a number) the program will write all webcamera IP and port

+#### - 3
+Option "3" is a DoS (Denial of service)  with 4 options:
+-HTTP flood

+-Slowloris Ping Attack

+-Ping Flood

+-Multi Ping
 ## ⚠ EDUCATIONAL PURPOSE ONLY ⚠